zkotti/fun-in-lockdown/guide.md

 There are many types of content produced by writing, like for example:
 - Novels
 - Short stories
-- Academic Papers
+- Academic papers
 - Personal journals
-- Technology Documentations
+- Technology documentations
-- Blog Posts
+- Blog posts
 - And the list goes on

 Writing is most often a solitary activity, except for people who like to write in cafe's.
-The ongoing lockdown is a great opportunity to start practicting writing.
-I will kick it off with one important tip, that I've found to be helpful whenever I'm writing something for other people to read.
+The ongoing lockdown is a great opportunity to start practicing writing.
+I will kick it off with one important tip that I've found to be helpful whenever I'm writing something for other people to read.

 __Editing__ and __Writing__ are not the same thing.
 Whenever you write something, leave it for a few hours or maybe a few days.
-And then come back as an __editor__ next time to find ways to make it more captivating and understandable for the readers.
+And then come back to it as an __editor__ to find ways to make it more captivating and understandable for the readers.

 ---